An occupational therapy degree can serve as a on-ramp into a variety of different specialty certifications.

 Neuro-Developmental Treatment Certification (C/NDT)

-NDT is a hands-on approach based in movement analysis and is most commonly utilized in adults with stroke/brain injury as well as children with cerebral palsy and other neuro-motor disorders.
+NDT is a hands-on approach based in movement analysis and is most commonly utilized with adults with stroke/brain injury as well as children with cerebral palsy and other neuro-motor disorders.

 - Prerequisite: Must be a member of the NDTA (Cost: $105/year)